mcdougallab/matlabneuroninterface/README.md

 Then, you can test the toolbox by running:
 - **example_run**
-    - to call some functions from the library
+    - to initialize a Neuron session and call some top-level functions from the library
-    - stdout/stderr are written to stdout.txt/stderr.txt respectively
 - **example_vector**
     - to create a Vector object and calculate some properties
 - **example_acpot**